ggxchain/documentation/docs/wasm.md

 ## What is WebAssembly?

-WebAssembly, shortened to _Wasm_, is a binary instruction format for a stack-based virtual machine.
+WebAssembly (abbreviated as _Wasm_) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable target for the compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications.